 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

-All in all, the Gigabyte M27Q is an excellent gaming monitor for the price.
-It boasts a fast IPS panel with exceptional Adobe RGB gamut coverage (and a provided sRGB mode), which is unprecedented at this price range.
+All in all, the Gigabyte M27Q is an excellent gaming monitor.
+It boasts a fast IPS panel with exceptional Adobe RGB gamut coverage (and a provided sRGB mode).

 |Aspect Ratio||16:9 (Widescreen)|